raviheima/cms-test-build/src/articles/culinary adventure.md

 ---
-title:  "Culinary Adventures: Exploring Global Street Food"
+title: 'Culinary Adventures: Exploring Global Street Food'
+description: >-
+  Embark on a gastronomic journey through the streets of various countries, sampling delectable street food that reflects the unique flavors and cultures of each region.
 author: Victor
-authorimg: /assets/img/person-7.jpg
-date: 2023-12-18
+date: '2023-08-02'
-tags: ["featured","post" ]
+tags:
+  - featured
+  - post
 image: /assets/img/post-landscape-5.jpg
 imageAlt: This is a test
-description: Embark on a gastronomic journey through the streets of various countries, sampling delectable street food that reflects the unique flavors and cultures of each region.
 ---